HL7/CDA-ccda/input/pagecontent/generalguidance.md

 </entry>
 ```

+#### Constraining Usage of Concepts for Unknown, No Known and Other Data Absent Reasons
+Some C-CDA templates are designed to be more specific and eliminate the “out” provided by the CDA standard.
+When these templates stipulate that a piece of information is required (e.g., via a SHALL conformance verb), the allowable null flavor or data absent reason concepts are constrained as part of the vocabulary binding on the code attribute of the data element.

+When the information being modeled requires the set of allowable reasons that the data may be absent be constrained along with the allowable concepts for the data itself, this can be accomplished using the following method.
+The allowable concepts from the nullFlavor codeSystem as well as those needed from the Data Absent Reason codeSystem are incorporated into the value set bound directly to the code attribute of the element in the model that is being constrained.
+This allows the modeling for standardized answers to be more precise.
+It establishes the full range of allowable answers including the permitted concepts for “missing” information.

+Binding the value set to the code attribute of the element prevents the use of the nullFlavor attribute in the model and thus avoids the possibility of contradictory information being added into the model.

+This constraint pattern can be used to clarify when only certain NullFlavor concepts are permitted or when a mix of NullFlavor and DataAbsentReason concepts are allowed in addition to the range of expected data concepts.

 ### Schema and Schema Extensions
 CDA defines a standard schema, based on the HL7 RIM, for all CDA documents.
 The XML Schema is designed to achieve the intentions of the CDA architecture.
 Please see section [The "A" in CDA]({{site.data.fhir.cda}}/overview.html) for more information.
 When there is a need to represent information where there is no suitable representation in the schema, the CDA standard permits extensions to be developed.
 The HL7 Structured Documents Work Group (SDWG) maintains a complete list of [CDA R2 extensions](https://confluence.hl7.org/display/SD/CDA+Extensions) that are approved for use within the **sdtc** namespace.
 These extensions exist in the stdc schema.
 The most current [CDA Schema](https://github.com/HL7/cda-core-2.0) is housed in the HL7 CDA GitHub repository.